preet-panchal/NBA-MVP-Predictor/traditional_README.md

+# PREDICTING NBA PLAYERS' PERFORMANCE
+(Repository: NBA-Star-Predictor)

+## INSTRUCTIONS:

 In order to reproduce the results found follow these steps:

 1) Clone repository
 2) Open "final-project-group16.ipynb" jupyter notebook file
 3) Click Run-All

+* Alternatively, you may directly view the entire final report by opening the "final-project-group16.pdf" file with any compatible pdf-reader.